What Are Interchange Fees and Current UK Regulations?

 What Are Interchange Fees?

-Interchange fees are one of several card processing fees that businesses must pay when they accept a credit or debit card payment from a customer.
+Interchange fees are one of the three card processing fees that businesses must pay when they accept a credit or debit card payment from a customer.

-The interchange fee is paid to the bank that issues the customer’s card.
-If a customer uses a Visa credit card issued by HSBC, for example, the interchange fee will go to HSBC.
+The interchange fee rate is put in place by the card network (Visa, Mastercard, American Express etc.) and paid to the bank that issues the customer’s card.
+So, if a customer uses a Visa credit card issued by HSBC, for example, the interchange fee will go to HSBC.
+The fee covers the cost of handling the transaction and the risk incurred by the bank in approving the payment.

 Merchants don’t pay the interchange fee directly to the customer’s bank.
 Instead, the bank that holds your merchant account will automatically pass on the interchange fee to the customer’s bank when processing an incoming payment for goods or services.